DXHeroes/knowledge-base-content/practices/lock-file.md

 ---
-slug: lockfile
+slug: lock-file
 stages:
   - development
-short_description: A practice in our DX Scanner called LockFileIsPresent verifies if your source repository contains a lock file.
-You should always commit the lock file to your source repository.
+short_description: Why does your source repository should always contain a lock file?
+The package managers would miss important imformation about installed packages without a lock file.
+It may result to installing two different modules from the same dependency definition.
 tags:
   - lockfile
   - lock file